Clubs & Activities

 Key Club

-The Key Club is the world’s largest high school service organization.
+Key Club is for grades 9-12 and is the world’s largest high school service organization.
 Its members are respected for their commitment and contributions to community projects.
-Members usually meet afterschool at RHS.
+Members usually meet after school at RHS.
 They attend the State Convention and enjoy competition with Key Club students from other communities.
 RHS Key Club members have a rich tradition of being elected to district/state offices.
 Activities consist of many special projects and are always centered on helping others.
 The Key Club is planning to implement many exciting ideas for this school year.
-You are welcome to join us to learn a new hobby or share your talent with others.
+See Mr. Krajewski to join and learn a new hobby or share your talent with others.

 National Art Honor Society (NAHS)